open/close all folders

 - Token Minority: Generally, Benny isn't played by a Latin actor, to reflect the character's role as an outsider to the rest of the barrio.
-He can really be any race besides Latino, so there's been plenty of Token White Bennys just as valid as the Token Black ones like the originator of the role, Chris Jackson.
+He can really be any race besides Latino, so there's been plenty of Token White Bennys almost as valid as the Token Black ones like the originator of the role, Chris Jackson.note

 - "Well Done, Son!"
 Guy: Benny is desperately trying to earn the approval of Mister Rosario, and takes it deeply personally when he's fired by him.
 Not only is Mr. Rosario a father figure through Benny's relationship with Nina, but he's also been an authority figure for Benny since he was opening fire hydrants on the streets.

 - Vitriolic Best Buds: Benny and Usnavi share a rather self-depreciating relationship together.
 One of the first things Benny says to Usnavi in the play is that "he ain't got no skill" and then Usnavi spends "96,000" deconstructing Benny's lottery dreams.

 - Annoying Younger Sibling: Subverted in that Sonny is fairly intelligent with a comically strong vocabulary (he seems to take after Usnavi a bit) and interest in politics and social activism.
 He also has shades of being the Only Sane Man as his introspections on what Usnavi's departure and the closing of the surrounding shops means for the community causes him to despair when others are partying.

 - Obfuscating Stupidity: Sonny's youthfulness and innocence tend to overshadow his rather in-depth political knowledge.